evermeer/EVCloudKitDao/README.md

 - [ExSwift](https://github.com/pNre/ExSwift) - A set of Swift extensions for standard types and classes

 ## Using EVCloudKitDao or EVCloudKitData in your own App
-Just copy the Cloudkit folder containgint the 3 classes EVCloudKitDao, EVCloudKitData and EVReflection to your app.
+Just copy the Cloudkit folder containgint the 4 classes EVCloudKitDao, EVCloudKitData, EVReflection and EVCloudKitDataObject to your app.
 Then have a look at the ApMessage code for how to implement push notifications and how to connect to CloudKit data (see AppDelegate.swift and LeftMenuViewController.swift) For contacts see the RightMenuViewController.swift and for other usage see the TestsViewController.swift

-## Developer notes
 When adding a property to your object of type CKReference, then also add a property of type String for the RecordID.recordName.
 You could add a setter that would populate both properties.
 Then if you query this using a NSPredicate, then query the string field and not the CKReference field.
 You have to do this because a NSPredicate works difrently for NSCloudkit than for an object.
 The EVCloudData class needs them to function in the same way.
 For a sample, see the Message class.

 ## Building the AppMessage demo